 Medical trauma can have lasting effects on the body and mind.
 Many years ago, before training to be a Psychotherapist, I worked as a Medical Secretary supporting various Consultants around the world and as a Fitness Professional helping people to rehab and recover from injuries and surgical procedures.

-In these roles, I witnessed how patients feel vulnerable when they realise that they cannot control their circumstances, the limits of their bodies, or the medical expertise of others.
+In these roles, I witnessed how patients feel so vulnerable when they realise that they cannot control their circumstances, or the limits of their bodies, and have to put their trust in the medical expertise of others.

-For the person being treated, this can be extremely stressful and it can leave them feeling helpless.
+For the person being treated, this can be extremely distressing and it can leave them feeling powerless and helpless.

 Trauma is what happens in the nervous system.
 During distressing events the nervous system goes into an automatic, instinctive survival response of fight, flight, or freeze.

-It can happen to anyone in any distressing situation where they feel overwhelmed or do not have the resources to cope.
+It can happen to anyone in any distressing situation where they feel overwhelmed, do not have the resources to cope and are not feeling safe, supported and reassured.

-Trauma is an incomplete biological activation – when your nervous system goes into one of these automatic instinctive survival states and has not fully discharged or reset, you can get stuck in that state.
+Trauma is an incomplete biological activation – when your nervous system goes into one of these automatic instinctive survival states and releases mobilising hormones that are not fully discharged or reset, you can get stuck in that state for prolonged periods.

 In these situations you may not always be able to act on your instinct to fight (physically push away or resist), to flee (get up and leave) or to freeze (become still and unresponsive).
 This leaves your nervous system stuck in survival states.

-Feelings of uncertainty and powerlessness contribute to our distress, alongside trying to understand medical jargon, spending time in hospital away from home, relying on others to help us or take care of us, taking medications and their side effects, unexpected complications, acute and chronic pain, or the stress related to making decisions around informed consent.
+Feelings of uncertainty and powerlessness contribute to your distress, alongside trying to understand medical jargon, spending time in hospital away from home, relying on others to help you or take care of you, taking medications and their side effects, unexpected complications, acute and chronic pain, or the stress related to making decisions around informed consent.

 Medical trauma is sometimes overlooked by the individual experiencing it, or by society, and healthcare professionals.
 Why?
 This may be due to the assumption that medical events and the care required are just a normal part of life.

-But studies show that medical trauma can be linked to symptoms of significant psychological distress including anxiety, depression, and PTSD
+But studies show that medical trauma can be linked to symptoms of significant psychological distress including anxiety, depression, health anxiety and PTSD

 Medical traumas can cause anxiety, shock or feeling numb, panic attacks, depression, grief, phobias, sensitivity to loud noises or sirens, nightmares, disrupted sleeping and eating routines, intrusive thoughts or flashbacks of the event, stress at doctor’s appointments, gastrointestinal issues, chronic pain, and more.